Who We Are, What We Do

 - Responsibilities - to operate and maintain transmitter sites and the engineering and implementation of projects

-- State of the art 24/7 monitoring service provided by CBC Transmission’s National Alarm Centre (NAC)
+- State of the art 24/7 monitoring service provided by CBC/Radio-Canada’s National Operations Centre (NOC)

 Contact us to learn more.